The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Methodology

 If we then assume a linear correlation with $A_{\rm UV} = C_0 + C_1 \beta$, the average of Equation \ref{eq:dust_avg_def} can be calculated assuming a Gaussian distribution of spectral slopes $\beta$.
 Specifically, the average attenuation is \citep{Smit2012,Vogelsberger2020,Sabti2022}:

 where $\langle \beta \rangle$ varies with UV magnitude and redshift.
 Equation \ref{eq:dust_A} applies as long as $\langle A_{\rm UV} \rangle \geq 0$, otherwise we set it to zero.
 The dust attenuation thus depends on the parameters $C_0$ and $C_1$ which describe the correlation between $A_{\rm UV}$ and $\beta$ \citep{Meurer99}, while $\langle \beta \rangle$ and $\sigma_\beta$ characterize the distribution of spectral slopes.
-We adopt the values $C_0 = 4.54$, $C_1 = 2.07$, $\sigma_\beta=0.34$ \citep{Sabti2022,Overzier11}, and the redshift dependent form of $\langle \beta \rangle$ from \cite{Bouwens:2013hxa}.
+We adopt the values $C_0 = 4.54$, $C_1 = 2.07$, $\sigma_\beta=0.34$ \citep{Sabti2022,Overzier11}, and the redshift dependent form of $\langle \beta \rangle$ for $z=5-8$ from \cite{Bouwens:2013hxa}.
 We neglect any dust correction in the redshift bins with $z \geq 9$, where there is too little data to make a robust estimate of dust attenuation.
-In any case, the dust corrections are unimportant at UV magnitudes fainter than $M_{\rm UV} \sim -17$ at the redshifts considered here (see below for further details).
+This could lead to a slight underprediction of the SFE at higher redshifts.

-In order to determine the intrinsic UVLF, we need to apply a correction based on Equation \ref{eq:dust_A} to each of: the observed UV magnitudes at the center of the bins used in the UVLF estimates, to the UV magnitude bin-widths, to the UVLF estimates $\phi(M_{\rm UV},z)$, and to the measurement errors, as in Equations 3.4-3.7 of \cite{Sabti2022}.
+However, for $z=5-8$, the estimate of Equation \ref{eq:dust_A} already predicts no dust correction is needed for UV magnitudes fainter than $M_{\rm UV} \sim -17$.
+As dust attenuation is less important at higher redshifts, neglecting its effects at $z=9-10$ should not influence our conclusions regarding the faint end of the UVLF.
+At the bright end the dust correction can have a relatively strong effect: in the brightest observed bins, $\langle A_{\rm UV} \rangle\sim1.5-2$ for $z=5-7$, but the correction is smaller with $\langle A_{\rm UV} \rangle\sim0.5-1$ by $z=8$.

-According to the estimate of Equation \ref{eq:dust_A}, the dust attenuation correction has a strong impact at the bright end of the luminosity functions, especially near the low redshift end of our analysis, while the correction is unimportant at the faint end of the UVLF.
-For example, the attenuation is $\langle A_{\rm UV} \rangle = 2.49$ at $M_{\rm UV}=-24$ and $z=6$, while the correction vanishes for UV magnitudes fainter than $M_{\rm UV}=-18$ at $z=6$.
-At higher redshifts, the dust corrections are less important and we assume they are negligible at $z \geq 9$.
+In order to determine the intrinsic UVLF, we need to apply a correction based on $\langle A_{\rm UV} \rangle$ to each of: the observed UV magnitudes at the center of the bins used in the UVLF estimates, to the UV magnitude bin-widths, to the UVLF estimates $\phi(M_{\rm UV},z)$, and to the measurement errors, as in Equations 3.4-3.7 of \cite{Sabti2022}.